top of page

 There is nothing supernatural, everything is natural.
 We in Africa know that the human being possesses twelve senses, not five senses as Western People believe. ☥ Vusamazulu Credo Mutwa ☥

-Sacred Geometry ☥ Art That Teaches ☥ Heals
+Sacred Geometry ☥ Smart Art That Teaches ☥ Heals

 Most people do not know that I am a Visual Healing Artist and often categorize me based on their first encounter with my work.
 Colonization causes us to put people ☥ ourselves into boxes and slap on labels that limit who we are and what we offer to the world.
 We must continually work to decolonize our minds.
-My favorite type of art to create has been labeled “Sacred Geometry.”
+My favorite type of art to create has been labeled “Sacred Geometry," mathematical patterns that are in alignment with the fundamental designs of the universe.
 Sacred Geometry calms the mind ☥ cultivates mental acuity ☥ higher intelligence ☥ consciousness ☥ problem solving skills.
 I am primarily a gel pen sketch and photo artist, but I create other forms of art as well such as digital art.
 Art is a powerful healing ☥ teaching tool.
 Afrocentric People experience at least 12 senses, and art can help us to understand ☥ overstand deeper meanings that lie beneath the surface of a concept.
 If you would like for me to customize visual healing artwork, please use the Consultancy link to contact me.

 About The Gods, Goddesses, Symbols (☥ॐ☯) And The Logo On This Website